A Look at The Mall at Fairfield Commons in Beavercreek, OH: From Sears to New Hotels

 Architectural Layout and Features

 I find the design of The Mall at Fairfield Commons quite practical.
-It has two floors, offering a wide range of shopping and dining options.
+It has two floors and offers a wide range of shopping and dining options.

 The layout connects two straight concourses with a diagonal one, making it easy to navigate.
 This thoughtful design means you can reach any part of the mall without backtracking.